cloudControl/documentation/Guides/PHP/Zend Framework 1.11.md

 ##6.
 Database Schema

 Ok, next we need to create a basic database schema for storing both the session and log information.
-To save time, add the following to a SQL file called ``zendframework_cloudcontrol_init.sql``, ready to be used to initialise the database next.
+To save time, add the following to a SQL file called ``zendframework_dotcloud_init.sql``, ready to be used to initialise the database next.

     -- table structure
     CREATE TABLE `session` (